logeast/magic-lottery/CONTRIBUTING.md

 ## License

-By contributing to MagicLottery, you agree that your contributions will be licensed under its MIT license.
+By contributing to Magic Lottery, you agree that your contributions will be licensed under its MIT license.